 “Forgive me, Agent Hendon; I don’t see where this is going?”

 “I’ll explain, Dr. Morton.
 We tracked down the end-user of this board.
 It turned out to be San Francisco’s Bay Area Rapid Transit system.
-Specifically, this board is used in their subway turnstile units; it transfers cash from the user’s smartphones or debit cards to a BART-affiliated bank.
+Specifically, Bart uses this board in their subway turnstile units; it transfers cash from the user’s smartphones or debit cards to a BART-affiliated bank.

 “The FBI and BART engineers checked two stations’ turnstile units.
 We believe both stations had these counterfeit boards installed to skim some of the transactions to a foreign bank.